Volume Two

 A few days after Helly and the others' departure.

-Just like how not every day in Lunéville was an eventful one, the four's journey went smoothly.
+Just as not every day in Lunéville was eventful, the four's journey was going smoothly.

-If things continued how they'd been, they would manage to arrive within Divine Beast Bahamut's cognitive range by the following morning.
+If things kept up the way they had been, they would reach the edge of Divine Beast Bahamut's cognitive range by the following morning.

-Thinking about that, Ilya continued her everyday routine.
+Thinking about that, Ilya carried on with her daily routine.

 "Maaan, it's crazy!
 Isn't it even cooler than Orbwight's old arena!?"

 "Right!?
-Like, it stands out, but it's not showy at all~"
+Like, it stands out, but it's not flashy at all~"

-Conversations similar to this one playing our at a nearby table were occurring throughout the town.
+Conversations like the one playing out at a nearby table were happening all over town.

-The arena was completed just the day before, so it wasn't surprising.
+The arena had only been completed the day before, so it wasn't surprising.

 Even so—